Unity3dAzure/AppServices/README.md

 # Azure Mobile Services for Unity3d
-For game developers looking to use Azure Mobile Services[^1] in their Unity3D project.
+For game developers looking to use Azure Mobile Services in their Unity3D project.

 The REST service implements [UnityRestClient](https://github.com/ProjectStratus/UnityRestClient) which uses the JsonFx plugin.
 Works in UnityEditor, iOS and Android.